loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_4.md

 }
 ```

-When we run the test case, it does not make a huge difference in time, it is faster but not much.
+When we run the test case, it does not make a huge difference in time, it’s faster but not much.
 We may get an average of 4-5 seconds per test case.

 ![compare with database restore](./resources/hunt_for_speed_compare_with_db_restore.png)

-The reason why it takes several seconds to run the reset is because when you set the database _singel user mode_ there are some active transactions that must be discarded and this is what takes time.
+The reason why it takes several seconds to run the reset is because when you set the database _singel user mode_ there are some active transactions that must be discarded, and this is what takes time.

 ```sql
 Nonqualified transactions are being rolled back.
 Estimated rollback completion: 0%.
 Nonqualified transactions are being rolled back.
 Estimated rollback completion: 100%.
 ```

-This will not really work well enough so we need to look at other options.
+This will not really work well enough, so we need to look at other options.

 ## Delete the content created

 When working with Episerver, you mainly handle some type of content: _page_, _block_ or _media_.
-So we can then use `IContentRepository` before each test case and force delete all content.
+We can then use `IContentRepository` before each test case and force delete all content.
 If we look a little deeper into how Episerver stores data, we see that it is in a tree structure where everything has (usually) a parent.
 Everything is then connected to a root node.

-So by getting everything that is under root, we should be able to get all content and delete it.
+By getting everything that is under root, we should be able to get all content and delete it.

 ```csharp
 private void ClearContents()